 Villa de Leyva is the most visited of Boyacá state's many fine colonial towns and villages.
 Founded in 1572 and home to the largest plaza mayor in South America, tourists come for its markets and pretty cobbled streets.

-South, towards the Ecuadorean border, Popayán is a fascinating city of cobbled streets and colonial architecture near the remarkable archaeological sites of San Agustín, highlighted by 500 imposing stone statues carved in accordance to the mythology of their Indian sculptors and the world heritage site of Tierradentro.
+South, towards the Ecuadorean border, Popayán is a fascinating city of cobbled streets and whitewashed colonial buildings.
+A 5 hour drive to the south are the remarkable archaeological sites of San Agustín, highlighted by 500 imposing stone statues carved in accordance to the mythology of their Indian sculptors.
+A 5 hour drive to the east is the little-visited world heritage site of Tierradentro, famous for its underground tombs.